-3. Best for Shovel Storage: KLM Krew Pak
+3. Best for Shovel Storage: KLIM Krew Pak

 This pack is loaded with other features that snowmobilers will love as well including a goggle pocket, glove-friendly zippers, comfortable hip belt, emergency whistle, and two handy pockets on the hip belt.